-Amazon work from home jobs are real!
-That’s right.
-The mega online retailer is also one of the many remote-friendly companies out there.
-In fact, they have an entire division devoted to virtual workers.
+First, Amazon work from home jobs are real!
+The mega online retailer is just one of many remote-friendly companies out there.
+In fact, Amazon has an entire division devoted to its virtual workers.

 Before we dive into what it’s like to be a part of the Amazon work from home team, let’s talk about the company first.

 Amazon is one of the largest e-commerce retailers in the world.
 E-commerce is just a fancy way of saying buying and selling online.
-As of 2017, Amazon is the top online retailer in the U.S. with $94.7 billion in online sales (that accounts for a whopping 70% of the company’s revenue!).
+As of 2021, Amazon is the top online retailer according to Statista’s Top Online Stores Worldwide report.

-And because Amazon shows no signs of slowing between its ecommerce platform and subscription services like Amazon Prime, Kindle Unlimited, and Amazon Music Unlimited (to name a few), there’s a growing demand for customer service pros to assist users with everything from orders and shipping to technical issues and support.
+And because Amazon shows no signs of slowing between its ecommerce platform and subscription services like Amazon Prime, Kindle Unlimited, and Amazon Music Unlimited (to name a few), there’s a near constant demand for new talent.

 Amazon Work From Home Jobs

 At the height of the pandemic, the majority of Amazon Corporate employees worked remotely.
 Today, Amazon is continuing to offer flexibility in where many of its employees work.

 For example, some of the top categories for remote location at Amazon include:

 - Human Resources